jdurandrb/jeanDurand-08-2024/README.md

 ## Project Description

-This is the Jeandurand-08-2024 project, a Pokedex application built using Vue.js, TypeScript, Pinia for state management, and Tailwind CSS for styling.
+This is the Jeandurand-08-2024 project, an application built using Vue.js, TypeScript, Pinia for state management, and Tailwind CSS for styling.
 The project uses Vite for development and build tooling.

 ## Table of Contents